About my region – Newcastle and Lake Macquarie New South Wales

 About my region is a series of individual profiles of the agricultural, forestry and fisheries industries in your region.
-This regional profile presents an overview of the agriculture and fisheries sectors in the Newcastle and Lake Macquarie region and the recent New South Wales financial performance of the broadacre, dairy, vegetable, and sugarcane industries.
+This regional profile presents an overview of the agriculture and fisheries sectors in the Newcastle and Lake Macquarie region and the recent New South Wales financial performance of the broadacre, dairy and vegetable industries.

-Agricultural land in the Newcastle and Lake Macquarie region occupies 286 square kilometres, or 33 per cent of the region.
-Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 207 square kilometres, or 24 per cent of the region.
-The most common land use by area is grazing native vegetation uses, which occupies 204 square kilometres or 24 per cent of the Newcastle and Lake Macquarie region.
+Agricultural land in the Newcastle and Lake Macquarie region occupies 290 square kilometres, or 34 per cent of the region.
+Areas classified as conservation and natural environments (nature conservation, protected areas and minimal use) occupy 220 square kilometres, or 26 per cent of the region.
+The most common land use by area is grazing native vegetation uses, which occupies 200 square kilometres or 24 per cent of the Newcastle and Lake Macquarie region (ABARES 2016).

-Health care and social assistance was the largest employment sector with 31,900 people, followed by retail trade with 19,800 people, and construction with 19,500 people.
-Other important employment sectors in the region were education and training, accommodation and food services, and manufacturing.
-The agriculture, forestry and fishing sector employed 400 people, representing less than 1 per cent of the region's workforce.
+Health care and social assistance was the largest employment sector with 32,600 people, followed by retail trade with 20,500 people, and education and training with 19,800 people.
+Other important employment sectors in the region were construction; professional, scientific and technical services; and accommodation and food services.
+The agriculture, forestry and fishing sector employed 300 people, representing less than 1 per cent of the region's workforce.

 Value of agricultural production

-The most important commodities in the Newcastle and Lake Macquarie region based on the gross value of agricultural production were eggs ($9 million), followed by cut flowers ($4 million) and poultry ($4 million).
-These commodities together contributed 92 per cent of the total value of agricultural production in the region.
+The most important commodities in the Newcastle and Lake Macquarie region based on the gross value of agricultural production were eggs ($12 million), followed by poultry ($11 million) and nurseries ($2 million).
+These commodities together contributed 94 per cent of the total value of agricultural production in the region.

 Number and type of farms